ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 * How the transport handles duplicate messages and idempotency
 * How transport-layer errors are reported to the TEEP Agent and TAM

-Implementations MUST use a transport that provides authentication of the remote endpoint and confidentiality protection of messages in flight, or provide these protections at the TEEP protocol layer.
+Implementations SHOULD use a transport that provides authentication of the remote endpoint and confidentiality protection of messages in flight, or provide these protections at the TEEP protocol layer.
 As discussed in
-{{RFC9397}}, the TEEP protocol uses end-to-end cryptographic protection (COSE signatures and optional encryption) to ensure that messages cannot be modified by intermediaries such as the TEEP Broker.
+{{RFC9397}}, the TEEP protocol uses end-to-end cryptographic protection via COSE to ensure that messages cannot be modified by intermediaries, such as the TEEP Broker.

 The token field in TEEP messages (present in QueryRequest and Update messages) is used for request-response matching.
 As described in {{tam}}, the token MUST